ncbi/fcs/README.md

+# FCS

+The NCBI Foreign Contamination Screen (FCS) is a tool suite for identifying and removing contaminant sequences in genome assemblies.
+Contaminants are defined as sequences in a dataset that do not originate from the biological source organism and can arise from a variety of environmental and laboratory sources.
+FCS will help you remove contaminants from genomes before submission to GenBank.

 ## FCS-adaptor
-Foreign contamination screening (FCS)-adaptor is a VecScreen-based program to detect adaptor contamination in genomic sequences.
-This tool is one module within a larger NCBI FCS program suite.
+FCS-adaptor detects adaptor and vector contamination in genome sequences.
+FCS-adaptor is a high-throughput implementation of NCBI VecScreen https://www.ncbi.nlm.nih.gov/tools/vecscreen/about/.
+The FCS-adaptor executable retrieves a Docker or Singularity container and runs a pipeline to screen input sequences against a non-redudant database of adaptors and vectors using stringent BLAST searches and remove contaminants from your genome.

+FCS-adaptor removes terminal and internal matches to foreign sequences.
+Sequences identified as mostly adaptor/vector are removed entirely.
+FCS-adaptor produces a tabular output with details on the contaminant sequences identified as well as a cleaned FASTA.

 Please read the [wiki](https://github.com/ncbi/fcs/wiki) for instructions on how to run FCS-adaptor.

 ## FCS-GX
-Foreign contamination screening (FCS)-GX is a genome-level contamination detecting tool based on a cross-species alignment component called the GX aligner.
-FCS-GX is one module within a larger NCBI foreign contamination screening program suite.

-To assign contaminants, FCS-GX requires an input assembly in FASTA format and a numeric NCBI taxonomic identifier (tax-id) corresponding to the source genome.
-The FCS-GX then aligns sequences to a large database of NCBI genomes through modified k-mer seeds, and resolves matches to alignments.
+FCS-GX detects contamination from foreign organisms in genome sequences using the GX (Genome Cross-species) aligner.
+The FCS-GX executable retrieves a Docker or Singularity container and runs a pipeline to align sequences to a large database of NCBI genomes through modified k-mer seeds and assign a most likely taxonomic division.

-The GX aligner operates in two passes.
-In the first pass, GX retains identifiers from taxonomic groups with the highest scoring alignments and filters out lower scoring alignments.
-During this phase, GX also performs masking for both low-complexity and high-copy repeats.
-In the second pass, sequence alignments are refined and extended to produce final coverage and scoring metrics.

-FCS-GX detects contaminant sequences when their taxonomic assignment is different from the user provided tax-id.
-A contamination summary report provides the counts and total sizes of contaminant regions.
-Results are also provided at the sequence-level for the inspection of FCS-GX assignments.
+FCS-GX classifies sequences as contaminant when their taxonomic assignment is different from the user provided taxonomic identifier.
+A contamination summary provides an overview of observed contaminant divisions, counts, and total sizes, and an action report provides details and recommended actions for each problematic sequence.

 Please read the [wiki](https://github.com/ncbi/fcs/wiki) for instructions on how to run FCS-GX.